DEATH & EGGS

-I Made Breakfast and Now I’m Definitely Going To Die
+(Or, I Made Breakfast and Now I’m Definitely Going To Die)

 So, it’s my kitchen, right?
 And I’m there and the eggs are there.
 Things are going well.
-They’re bubbling along, turning from snot into yellow fluff and I’m sprinkling a pinch of salt wondering how we all got so into putting our fingers all over the salt, lately.
+They’re bubbling along, turning from snot into yellow fluff and I’m sprinkling a pinch of salt, wondering when we all decided it was cool to put our fingers all over the salt.
 What happened to shakers?
 And, like, hygiene?
 The age of little wooden boxes full of flaked sea salt is here and dead is the shaker - a once powerful tool for self expression.
 A landmark.
 Without a shaker shaped like a penguin wearing sunglasses, how else would we know that we are, in fact, at the beach house and should get the fuck outside for some chill-ass-fun, pronto?
-The answer is - we wouldn’t.
+The answer is, we wouldn’t.